Mehtrick/bjoern-vscode-extension/README.md

 # Bjoern VS-Code Plugin

 ## Features

-Language Support for the bjoern tc spec
+- Syntax highlighting for the keywords of the bjoern-framework
+- Autocompletion for statements
+- Documenthighliting

 ## Requirements

-Have a look at the [github repo](https://github.com/Mehtrick/bjoern)
+To use the full power of the bjoern-framework have a look at the [github repo](https://github.com/Mehtrick/bjoern) where you will find the code-generator which will generate java-code and documentations from your bjoern files.

-## Known Issues
-- many